Cypress Semiconductor (CY) Q2 2017 Results - Earnings Call Transcript

 It's a very exciting time for Cypress.
 It's now been a year since we embarked on our Cypress 3.0 strategy of for focusing the company on selling innovative and differentiated, embedded solutions into markets that are growing faster than the overall semiconductor industry.
 The Cypress team has been executing well to this strategy, and we are beginning to see the benefits in the form of solid revenue, margin and earnings growth.
 In short, Cypress 3.0 is resonating well with both customers and partners, establishing Cypress as a premier provider of solutions for the rapidly growing world of connected things.

 Our Q2 results reflect another record revenue quarter that exceeded our expectations, driven by strength across many markets and products, including automotive, wired and wireless connectivity, as well as favorable flash memory market dynamics.
 As you know, we exited the commodity memory business and have been capitalizing on strong demand at the higher end of the market.
-The and NAND and NOR flash markets continue to be supply constrained, allowing us to focus on revenue growth to drive incremental and sustainable earnings, while maintaining our growth (4:01) margin trajectory.
+The NAND and NOR flash markets continue to be supply constrained, allowing us to focus on revenue growth to drive incremental and sustainable earnings, while maintaining our gross margin trajectory.

 As we have discussed in the past, Cypress is focused on driving growth across three key vectors.
 Wireless connectivity, USB-C and automotive, and I'll now discuss our progress in each of these focus areas.
 First, wireless connectivity, which we report as our IoT business unit.
-Let me start by saying we are the market leader in wireless connectivity solutions for the IoT market with the broadest customer footprint and product portfolio, and the results show it.
+Let me start by saying we are the market leader in wireless connectivity solutions for the IoT market with the broadest customer footprint and product portfolio, and the results to show it.
 It's now been just over a year since we acquired the wireless IoT technology team and business from Broadcom.
 We have been very pleased with the team's strong execution and the financial results over this past year.

-Cypress' strategic plan behind this acquisition is proving to be very powerful as the team tailors the acquired connectivity technology roadmap towards IoT at a platform-wide level, integrating our wireless connectivity with our microcontroller, PSoC, USB-C, and memory, hardware and software portfolio, and then driving this complete product portfolio through Cypress' well-established automotive, industrial and consumer channels.
+Cypress' strategic plan behind this acquisition is proving to be very powerful as the team tailors the acquired connectivity technology roadmap towards IoT at a platform-wide level, integrating our wireless connectivity with our microcontroller, PSoC, USB-C, and memory hardware and software portfolio, and then driving this complete product portfolio through Cypress' well-established automotive, industrial and consumer channels.

 Cypress now has the most compelling and broad semiconductor and software product offering for the rapidly growing IoT industry and that is very exciting.
 However, continued execution is critical and that is why we are pleased that the integrated team recently achieved the significant milestone of sampling and introducing our first new combo chip as part of Cypress.
-This is our part that has completed its development cycle since the acquisition and there are more to come that will be in production by year-end with leading customers.
+This is our first part that has completed its development cycle since the acquisition and there are more to come that will be in production by year-end with leading customers.

 We continue to see broad applicability for our best-in-class wireless connectivity technology and solutions and have had good success in driving demand across a broad set of customers.
 We have doubled our customer count and increased our community users by over 40% since the acquisition.
 We are driving broader adoption of Cypress' IoT wireless connectivity solutions with the recent introduction of our Quicksilver development platform in collaboration with Arrow Electronics, to leverage our WICED Studio SDK and Wi-Fi microcontroller, targeting designs in both the industrial and consumer end-markets.

-We also updated WICED with enhanced Apple HomeKit, support for smart home applications, making it easier for our customers to design the solutions and leverage the expanding Apple ecosystem, including iCloud support for streamlined cloud connectivity.
+We also updated WICED with enhanced Apple HomeKit, support for smart home applications, making it easier for our customers to design in solutions and leverage the expanding Apple ecosystem, including iCloud support for streamlined cloud connectivity.
 As a further proof of accelerating design activity, Cypress' wireless connectivity, WICED SDK downloads were up by over 40% in the second quarter compared to the first quarter.

 With another quarter of double-digit sequential revenue growth, the IoT wireless connectivity business has exceeded our expectations over the last year.
 Just today, our customer NETGEAR announced that their Arlo IP camera business more than doubled year-over-year in the second quarter.

-As Cypress drive strong adoption of 802.11ac and Bluetooth into emerging IoT platforms, the business is well positioned for growth in the second half from a broad set of customers, including Nintendo.
+As Cypress drives strong adoption of 802.11ac and Bluetooth into emerging IoT platforms, the business is well positioned for growth in the second half from a broad set of customers, including Nintendo.
 While we do expect Q3 to be a peak quarter for wireless connectivity due to holiday build, we're increasing our annual IoT wireless connectivity growth target to between 35% and 40% from our pervious target of 23% to 27%.
 Just to be clear, this is only our wireless connectivity, incremental to all other revenue from solutions we ship into the same IoT end products and customers.

 Next USB-C, the market is beginning to ramp as we expected.
 Customers are rapidly adopting USB-C to take advantage of the simplicity of a single, slim, easy-to-use connector for power, data, and video, while also benefiting from faster charging, high-speed data transfer and port consolidation.
 The ecosystem is rapidly developing and Cypress is driving this proliferation and fan out into PCs, tablets, mobile devices, cables, docks and other accessories.
 Beyond these more traditional markets, Cypress is also leading the charge in driving USB-C adoption at automotive and industrial customers.
 The number of customers in production with Cypress USB-C have grown by over 50% since last year as we started to see buying in Q2.